NFDI4Chem/MIChI/src/docs/about.md

-# NFDI4Chem MIChI
+# NFDI4Chem_MIChI

-This is the metadata schema for NFDI4Chem
+This is the LinkML metadata schema prototype for NFDI4Chem